FernandoSchett/dfs_qlearning/README.md

 ## Resourses 🧑‍🔬:

 - **Graph Representation:** Visual representations of colored graphs, showcasing the distribution of fox species in different territories.
-- **Coloring Algorithms:** python DFS (Depth-First Search) and Q-Learning implementations are used to color the graphs.
+- **Coloring Algorithms:** Python DFS (Depth-First Search) and Q-Learning implementations are used to color the graphs.
 -**Hyperparameter Analysis:** Analysis of hyperparameters, providing graphical images by iteratively varying hyperparameters.
 -**Algorithm Complexities:** Analys includes time and space complexities for each implemented algorithm, aiding in understanding their efficiency.